1j01/textual-paint/README.md

 ## Known Issues

+- When saving as a TXT file, color information is discarded without warning.
+It is considered saved, so the backup will be discarded, even though the saved file doesn't match the visible document.
-- Undo/Redo doesn't work with text.
+- Undo/Redo doesn't work inside the Text tool's textbox.
 Ctrl+Z will delete the textbox.
 (Also note that the Text tool works differently from MS Paint; it will overwrite characters and the cursor can move freely, which makes it better for ASCII art and worse for prose.)
 - The selection box border appears inside instead of outside (and lacks dashes).
 For the text box, I hid the border because it was too visually confusing, but it should also have an outer border.
 - Pick Color can't be cancelled (with Esc or by pressing both mouse buttons), since it samples the color continuously.
 - Pressing both mouse buttons stops the current tool, but doesn't undo the current action.